NixOS/nix/doc/manual/src/architecture/store/store.md

 Nix maps between its store model and the [Unix paradigm][unix-paradigm] of [files and processes][file-descriptor], by encoding immutable store objects and opaque identifiers as file system primitives: files and directories, and paths.
 That allows processes to resolve references contained in files and thus access the contents of store objects.

+Store objects are therefore implemented as the pair of

+  - a *file system object* for data
+  - a set of *store paths* for references.

 [unix-paradigm]: https://en.m.wikipedia.org/wiki/Everything_is_a_file
 [file-descriptor]: https://en.m.wikipedia.org/wiki/File_descriptor